 What Every Graduate Student Should Know

-The goal of this requirement is to ensure that the student has the basic research knowledge and competence, which will serve as the foundation for the more advanced knowledge and skills that will be introduced in the core requirements.
+The goal of prerequisite courses is to ensure that the student has the basic research knowledge and competence, which will serve as the foundation for the more advanced knowledge and skills that will be introduced in the core requirements.

-The prerequisite courses are required ONLY for graduate students who did not obtain their undergraduate or master’s degree, from the U.P.
-Department of Psychology.
-These required courses are not counted as part of the courses leading towards the Ph.D./M.A. degree; instead, they are courses that need to be passed before some of the required core and area courses could be taken.
+Graduate students who did not obtain their undergraduate or master’s degree from the U.P.
+Department of Psychology, may be required to take some prerequiste courses.
+These courses are not counted as part of the courses leading towards the Ph.D./M.A. degree; instead, they are courses that need to be passed before some of the required core and area courses could be taken.

 Concept and Methods Core Courses